 "Dementia Dialogues" consists of 5 parts, each approximately 1.5 hours in length.
-Part 1 consists of "The Basic Facts", an overview of ADRD, Part 2 "Keeping the Dialogue Going", strategies for effective communication, Part 3 "It's a Different World", understanding the impact of the environment and ways to promote independence in activities of daily living, Part 4 "It's Nothing Personal", addressing challenging behaviors and Part 5 "Now What Do I Do", creative problem solving.
+Part 1 consisted of "The Basic Facts", an overview of ADRD, Part 2 "Keeping the Dialogue Going", strategies for effective communication, Part 3 "It's a Different World", understanding the impact of the environment and ways to promote independence in activities of daily living, Part 4 "It's Nothing Personal", addresses challenging behaviors and Part 5 "Now What Do I Do", creative problem solving.

-Each participant receives a certificate of participation for each unit and a Dementia Specialist Certificate upon completing all five Units.
-This program is offered at no cost to participants and is held regionally.
-Over 18,000 professional, non- professional and family caregivers in South Carolina have received this training.
-For further information please contact: Jan Merling, MA, Office for the Study of Aging, Arnold School of Public Health, University of South Carolina, 803-318-1601, jmerling@sc.edu or see www.sph.sc.edu/OSA/programs_dementia.html.
+Each participant receives a certificate of participation for each unit and a Dementia Specialist Certificate upon completing all five units.
+The program is offered at no cost to participants and is held regionally by certified trainers.
+Training materials are also available on the Office for the Study of Aging website.
+Over 20,000 professional, non-professional and family caregivers in South Carolina have received this training.
+For further information including training materials and contact information for trainers please visit www.sph.sc.edu/OSA/programs_dementia.html.